jsleb333/python2latex/README.md

 ### Create a table from a numpy array

 This example shows how to generate automatically a table from data taken directly from a numpy array.
-The module allows to add merged cells easily, to add rule easily and even to highlight the best value automatically inside a specified area!
+The module allows to add merged cells easily, to add rules where you want and even to highlight the best value automatically inside a specified area!
 ```python
 from py2tex import Document, Table
 import numpy as np